ckeditor/ckeditor5/packages/ckeditor5-autosave/docs/features/autosave.md

 * You can read more about {@link installation/getting-started/getting-and-setting-data getting and setting data} in the Installation section.

 ## Common API

+The {@link module:autosave/autosave~Autosave} plugin registers the {@link module:autosave/autosave~AutosaveAdapter} used to save the data. {@link module:autosave/autosave~AutosaveConfig} is used to control the behavior of the adapter.

 ## Contribute